khangduongn/ANS-OME-Scripts/README.md

 The help flag `-h` will provide you with more information on how to run the script with the required and optional arguments depending on your conversion needs.

+### OMERO

+[Omero](https://www.openmicroscopy.org/omero/) is an image viewer web application that stores all your images in a secure central repository, where you can view, organize, analyze, and share them from anywhere you have internet access.
+Read the official [Omero documentation](https://omero.readthedocs.io/en/stable/) to learn how to use Omero and how to best use its features for your needs.

 ## Setting Up Omero

 ### Method 1: Docker